Japanuspus/adventofcode/2023/README.md

 Thought long and hard to avoid having to deal with interval intersections, but in the end this was the way.

 Extension: clean up the four-way logic in the interval code.

+## Day 6: Wait For It (<1 us)

+My double-based solution agreed with brute force for all my part 1 problems -- but not for the example part 1 problems, so I might be lucky on this one.